PROCUREMENT LOBBYING LAW

 Replaces previously released version in its entirety

 4.15.
-Do §§139-k and 139-j of the State Finance Law apply to procurements over $15,000 that are purchased via Purchase Order, even though these types of procurements do not involve contracts or agreements that require review and approval by the Attorney General's Office?
-(Last Updated: 6/14/2010)
+Do §§ 139-k and 139-j of the State Finance Law apply to procurements over $15,000 that are purchased via purchase order, even though these types of procurements do not involve contracts or agreements that require review and approval by the Attorney General's Office?
+(Last Updated: 7/19/2023)

 While the term “solicitation” is undefined in statute, in this context the term is being used as a noun to describe a written document that requests a response from an Offerer that is intended to result in a Procurement Contract.
-Common examples of documents that would be considered solicitations are requests for proposals and invitations for bids.
-Such term would not include a request for information (RFI) where such RFI is a tool used to collect information about possible options and solutions available in the market place, and is not itself designed to result in a Governmental Procurement.
-Even though this RFI is released to the public, ordinarily it does not constitute a “determination of need” and may not be intended to result in a Procurement Contract.
+Common examples of documents that would be considered solicitations are RFPs and IFBs.
+Such term would not include a request for information (RFI) where such RFI is a tool used to collect information about possible options and solutions available in the marketplace, and is not itself designed to result in a Governmental Procurement.
+Even though a RFI is released to the public, ordinarily it does not constitute a “determination of need” and may not be intended to result in a Procurement Contract.

 In contrast, the group of centralized contracts referred to as “backdrop” contracts by design require an authorized user to engage in a “mini-bid” process with subsequent formal approval of the selected contractor.
 The “backdrop” contracts establish a pool of pre-qualified contractors, subject to the same terms and conditions, with “not to exceed” pricing.
 A key feature of that “mini-bid” process is that the authorized user must develop a project definition outlining the specific requirements of the acquisition, soliciting proposals from the backdrop contractors pre-qualified in the area of expertise called for the in project definition.
 A separate, unique contract number is assigned, thus establishing a Procurement Contract.
 Thus, in the “mini-bid” process there is both a solicitation, and the solicitation results in the issuance of a Procurement Contract.